Designing a Simple Small Cabin Interior

 Integrating Sustainable Design

 Sustainability plays a significant role in modern cabin design.
-Using locally sourced materials reduces environmental impact and supports the local economy.
-Renewable energy sources, such as solar panels, can meet energy needs without harming the environment.
-Water-saving fixtures conserve resources, aligning with a sustainable lifestyle.
+Using locally sourced materials reduces environmental impact and supports local economies.
+Renewable energy sources like solar panels can meet energy needs without harming the environment.
+Water-saving fixtures conserve resources, aligning with sustainable lifestyles.

 - Local materials reduce environmental impact.